 - author, intranet, us

-When first installing AEM or CQ, the name of the quickstart jar can be used to determine whether the instance will use the author run mode or the publish run mode.
+When first installing AEM or CQ, the name of the quickstart jar can be used to determine whether the instance uses the author run mode or the publish run mode.

-The naming convention to use for CQ 5.6 and before is:
+The naming convention to use for CQ 5.6 and earlier is: